 Further information regarding proposals and planning permission for these sites are contained in Appendix 1 - Status of Allocations.

 Other Leisure Tourism Schemes

-As well as allocated Leisure/Tourism sites, the following leisure/tourism business schemes have been granted planning permission in 2016-2017 including 2 gyms and a climbing centre.
-All schemes are operational.
+As well as allocated Leisure/Tourism sites, the following leisure/tourism business schemes have been granted planning permission.